tu-os-course/TI2726C-Assignments-2016/src/session_1/assignment.md

 • learn how to compile a C program,
 • learn what a process is and what it does.

+You can compile things using the make file included:

+    # for example to compile 1.1
+    make 1_1

+    # ... and to run it
+    ./1_1

 ## Assignments

 This first lab session consist of 3 assignments.
 In these assignments you have to